Goodness, it seems like so much has been going on.

-Besides all of that, we were dealing with our toddler being sick and/or teething (because sometimes it’s hard to tell the difference…LOL), and lastly, I was hired to make two vertical banners and a mirror seating chart for Ann & Shane’s Flamingo Gardens Wedding!
+Besides dealing with our toddler being sick and/or teething (because sometimes it’s hard to tell the difference…LOL), I was hired to make two vertical banners and a mirror seating chart for Ann & Shane’s Flamingo Gardens Wedding!
 So I was working on those at the end of last week!

 This couple wanted to do something a little different.
 They decided to combine their two last names into one.
 Which isn’t traditional, but I think it’s a pretty cool representation of two individuals becoming one!